contane/charts/.github/pull_request_template.md

 N/A

 ## Checklist

 - [ ] The chart version in Chart.yaml has been updated according to semantic versioning (semver).
 This update is not required if the changes only impact README.md files.
-- [ ] All variables are document in the Chart's values.yaml and README.md file.
+- [ ] All variables are document in the Chart's values.yaml and README.md files.
-- [ ] The pull request title is according to the [conventionalcommits.org](https://www.conventionalcommits.org/en/v1.0.0/) specification.
+- [ ] The pull request title meets the [Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0/) specification and includes the chart name, for example: `feat(chart-name): Add replica support`